-There are many different types of laboratory equipment used by the chemical industry for the development of new processes and for quality insurance.
-Fig. 16.
-Shows a new type of laboratory equipment that combines a batch and roll to roll equipment suitable for laboratory work.
+Electron Crosslinking has developed a new compact laboratory equipment that can be used in many different types of laboratories used by the chemical industry as well as the end user to the development of new processes and for quality insurance.
+Fig. 10 shows the EC-LAB 400 laboratory equipment that combines a batch and roll-to-roll equipment suitable for laboratory work.
+This equipment is a modular design and can easy be modified for many different applications.

-Fig. 16: EB unit for the laboratory system (80 - 300 kV, 400 mm). (schematically).
+Fig. 10: EC-LAB 400 unit for the laboratory system with combined batch and roll-to-roll features (80 - 300 kV, 400 mm). (schematically).